This is a quick run down on how a typical commission progresses when you work with me!

 Revision Example: Multiple tweaks to the character's design can be made in one go and count only as one revision, however if the changes will conflict and result in a secondary image being saved out, that secondary image will count as a separate revision.
 This might be trying to explore different character hairstyles, as all of them cannot be seen on the one image.
 This could also be trying to change the characters outfit and changing the style of jacket or shirt.
 Adding design elements not included in the design brief may also incur an additional charge and counts as a revision.

-Lines and flat colours are added to the illustration, according to the design brief.
+Lines and flat colors are added to the illustration, according to the design brief.

-3 revisions are allowed at this stage, if you wish to change colours from what you originally envisioned.
+3 revisions are allowed at this stage, if you wish to change colors from what you originally envisioned.

-Tip: Changing colours if they aren't correct can be easier if hex codes are provided!
+Tip: Changing colors if they aren't correct can be easier if hex codes are provided!

 This is the end of the commission and no further revisions will be made at this point.